 Citizens from the USA, Canada, Mexico, Europe and Central America are not required a visa to enter Costa Rica and can simply present a valid passport with expiration beyond 6 months.
 All other nationalities please check with the nearest Costa Rican consulate.
 For information on visas, refer to the General Directorate of Migration and Foreigners: https://www.migracion.go.cr/Paginas/Visas.aspx

-During the current Covid-19 pandemic, Costa Rica’s government requires all incoming foreign visitors to carry or to purchase on arrival medical insurance that will cover their medical expenses or their lodging expenses in case they fall ill and/or require to keep quarantine because of Covid-19.
+During the current Covid-19 pandemic, Costa Rica’s government requires adult incoming foreign visitors who do not have a certificate of full vaccination (issued at least 14 days from their arrival to Costa Rica) to carry or to purchase on arrival medical insurance that will cover their medical expenses or their lodging expenses in case they fall ill and/or require to keep quarantine because of Covid-19.
 Please see the requirements in detail at the following link from the official site of the Tourism Institute of Costa Rica:

 Please also see information on our Travel Insurance page: https://beachhomecostarica.com/trip-insurance/

 All travelers arriving in Costa Rica, whether foreign or national, are required to fill out, prior to boarding, the digital form called HEALTH PASS, available at https://salud.go.cr

 Is any vaccination or immunization required or suggested?